Business Technology Roundtable

 "As cloud traffic continues to proliferate in a new world of many clouds, the Cisco Global Cloud Index provides all cloud computing stakeholders with a very valuable barometer to make strategic, long-term planning decisions.
 This year's forecast confirms that strong growth in data center usage and cloud traffic are global trends, driven by our growing desire to access personal and business content anywhere, on any device.
 When you couple this growth with projected increases in connected devices and objects, the next-generation Internet will be an essential component to enabling much greater data center virtualization and a new world of interconnected clouds," said Doug Merritt, senior vice president, Corporate Marketing, Cisco Systems.

 You have read this article Cisco / cloud computing / cloud services / Global Cloud Index / market research / trends with the title .
-You can bookmark this page URL http://apfurtado.blogspot.com/2012/10/global-cloud-index-traffic-to-grow.html.
+You can bookmark this page URL https://apfurtado.blogspot.com/2012/10/global-cloud-index-traffic-to-grow.html.
 Thanks!